Leveraging Let’s Plays: Tagging your game correctly.

 - If it has all worked correctly you’ll be able to select your game from the list and so will everyone else.

-Beam is new service that launched in January 2016 promising very low latency streaming, and viewer interactivity.
+Mixer is newer service that launched in January 2016 promising very low latency streaming, and viewer interactivity.
 Purchased by Microsoft in August 2016, Beam looks likely to becoming an increasingly important platform.
-At the moment a number of prominent streams will dual-stream to both Twitch and Beam, so it’s a good idea to make sure you’ve got your game details up to date.
+At the moment a number of prominent streams will dual-stream to both Twitch and Mixer, so it’s a good idea to make sure you’ve got your game details up to date.

 Once you’ve uploaded all your game details, including description, cover art, background page art, and it has been processed your game can be tagged on Beam.
 I’d allow at least a week for this process to be completed.